ayvi-0001/dotfiles/README.md

 replacement = '"~/source", "~/work"'
 ```

-The config file is run through `eval` first, so it can contain commands/environment variables.
+The config file is run through `eval`, so it can contain commands/environment variables.

 ```toml
 [fancontrol.files]